 "My freshman room was very diverse.
 There were two African American women, myself (an Asian American), and a vegetarian.
-Coming from Texas it never occurred to me that
+Coming from Texas it never occurred to me that people would not eat beef."

-eat beef."

 Sharon Yeung

-people would not Freshman Year Freshmen are required to live on campus and are assigned college affiliations over the summer, becoming part of a smaller community within Yale College as soon as they reach campus.
-Freshmen from each residential college live together, take many of their meals in the college's dining hall, and meet and consult with advisers from their college.
-Upperclass students immediately welcome the freshmen into their college community even though most freshmen do not actually live in their colleges: freshmen from ten of the twelve colleges live together on Old Campus, a quadrangle of Victorian Gothic Revival dormitories enclosing two acres of pleasant lawn.
-Students are grouped in residences by college affiliation, but the short distance between neighbors and a shared courtyard make it easy to meet people from every college.
-Freshmen assigned to Timothy Dwight and Silliman live in the college with the upperclass students and develop an early bond with their college.
-Most freshmen, no matter what their college, can take meals in Commons, a dining hall that accommodates the whole class along with upperclass students.
-Freshman-year roommates are assigned by the individual college deans with two considerations in mind: compatibility and diversity.
-Freshmen live on single-sex floors, in single-sex suites made up of a common living room with attached bedrooms that accommodate four, five, or six freshmen.
-While taking into account students' general living habits, freshmen should look forward to encountering a slice of Yale's diversity in their suites.
-After freshman year, students choose their roommates and obtain rooms through lotteries held by their colleges.
-Yale has long recognized that freshmen have special needs: for social and academic orientation, for the chance to meet and share experiences with other freshmen, and for counseling and other

 About 30 percent of Yale College students identify themselves as members of minority groups.

 Map of the Yale Campus: www.yale.edu/about/maps. html support services.
 Several optional pre-orientation programs are offered for those who wish to participate.
 Freshmen will be notified about these specific activities and will have the opportunity to enroll during the summer.
 All freshmen begin their life on campus with a five-day required orientation session.
 They meet with their freshman counselors and faculty advisers, plan and preregister for certain courses, and have a chance to spend time with classmates before the fall term begins.

 Each freshman is assigned a faculty adviser who is a Fellow of the student's residential college.
 Freshmen meet with their faculty advisers before classes begin to discuss general academic plans and to chart a course of study for the year.
 These advisers are also available throughout the year to discuss progress and plans.
 They are knowledgeable and interested and can answer any questions that might arise.

 Students can count on receiving help and advice from Freshman and Ethnic Counselors who live in the freshman entryways with their counselees.
 Somewhat like an older sibling or friend, counselors know the school and can help with course selection, personal concerns, and general orientation to life at Yale and in New Haven.
 Most of the residential colleges have also established Big Sib programs in which upperclassmen volunteer to welcome the college's freshmen and introduce them to the social and extracurricular aspects of residential college life.

 One of the most popular features for freshmen at Yale is the experience of taking meals at Commons as an alternative to their own residential college dining hall.
 Open for three meals daily, Commons offers its own menus and provides a meeting ground for students from all the residential colleges as well as for mealtime get-togethers of many student organizations.